 Coin Value Puzzles

 You can download these puzzles, laminate them, and cut them out for individual students.
 These puzzles include coin counting activities, where you have your young scholars find different ways to come to the exact totals or identify both the “heads” and “tails” sides of various coins.
-These puzzles are excellent for building foundational money skills for your students, helping them see values, and identifying characteristics of different currencies.
+These puzzles are excellent for building foundational money skills for your students, helping them see values, and identifying the characteristics of different currencies.

 Counting Money with Caterpillars